Resource Files (C++)

 Include shared or read-only identifiers (symbols) that can't be modified by the development environment.

-Include resources in your executable (.exe) file that don't require editing (or that you don't want to be edited) during your current project, such as resources that are shared between several projects.
+Include resources in your executable (.exe) file that don't need editing (or shouldn't be edited), such as shared resources between several projects.

 Include resource types not supported by the development environment.